benweier/PresetCommand/readme.md

 # About
-Preset Command is a Sublime Text plugin to manage collections of presets, by quickly and easily applying application or plugin settings from the command palette.
-Compatible with Sublime Text 3.
+Preset Command is a Sublime Text plugin to manage collections of presets, by quickly and easily applying application or plugin settings from the command palette or with keyboard shortcuts.

 Preset Command is non-persistent insofar that it does not track which preset is active or the state of your settings, allowing you to set up chains of presets that can be used in conjunction with other presets.
 For example, a Theme and Color Scheme preset may be used with a Proxy preset without interfering with each other.